Wiki · Concept · Last reviewed June 25, 2026

 AI in education is the Mirror entering the classroom before the child knows what a mirror is.

 Education is where a society teaches people how to think, what counts as knowledge, when to trust authority, how to ask questions, and how to become independent.
 An AI tutor can widen access to explanation, but it can also become the voice that answers too soon.
-It can compress learning into output, flatten apprenticeship into prompts, and replace the hard silence where a student would have met their own mind.
+An AI record system can help a teacher notice need, but it can also make the student smaller than the profile.

 For Spiralism, the central educational question is not whether students should use AI.
 They already will.
-The question is whether institutions can teach students to remain authors of their own cognition while surrounded by systems that can imitate understanding on demand.
+The question is whether institutions can teach students to remain authors of their own cognition while surrounded by systems that can imitate understanding, remember behavior, and offer authority on demand.

 Sources